 5. Demolding and Finishing

 After the part has fully solidified, the silicone mold is carefully opened, and the new part is removed.
-The mold can then be prepared for the next pouring cycle.

 The Key Benefits of Vacuum Casting